Get the Best WordPress Backup

 How do I back up and restore a WordPress site?

-You can back up your WordPress site by creating a package with Duplicator Pro.
-Then, set it as the recovery point and copy the recovery URL.
+You can back up your WordPress site with Duplicator Pro.
+Create a new backup, set it as the recovery point, and copy the recovery URL.
 When you need to restore your site, paste this URL into a browser window to launch the Duplicator recovery wizard.

 Conclusion